HyperiumClient/Hyperium/README.md

 # Hyperium #

 ## What is Hyperium? ##
-Hyperium is an open-source and community-driven Minecraft 1.8.9 client that aims to provide many popular features, implement suggestions from the community, and adds performance improvements to make Minecraft an easier to use, and generally a better platform for everybody.
+Hyperium is an open-source and community-driven Minecraft 1.8.9 client that aims to provide many popular features and add performance improvements to make Minecraft an easier to use, and generally a better platform for all people.

 ## Features ##
 - Discord Rich Presence (Custom)